vpkc-2/CS451-2021-project/README.md

 **5. Which performance I should aim for?
 How many messages per second?**

 You should aim for maximum performance.
 You can assume that the number of messages will not be more than MAX_INT, i.e., each process will not broadcast more than 2147483647 messages.
 Also, you can assume that the broadcasting processes will be no more than 128.
 We know that there are always hardware limits so do not worry too much about this issue.
 Regarding correctness, we also expect that your code finishes in a reasonable amount of time, i.e., extremely slow submission can fail some correctness tests too.

+**6. Will there be separate performance rankings for C/C++ and Java?**

+Yes.
+C/C++ and Java will be graded separately since the performance may be drastically different.
+It is up to you to choose the language you are the most comfortable with.
+We will calibrate the performance of both languages.

+**7. I cannot find the validation script of Local causal broadcast validation.
+Where is it?**

+We do not provide a validation script for the last submission.
+You might need to implement it yourself.
+The validate.py script has a placeholder class in which you should place your code.

+**8. Is ok that the hosts terminate before they are able to deliver all the messages?**

+Yes, as soon as you receive a SIGTERM signal, you need to terminate the process and start writing to the logs.
+You may not have delivered all the messages by that time which is ok.
+You should only deliver the message that you can deliver. i.e., that does not violate FIFO and URB.
+If instead you do, while you are not allowed to, you may be violating correctness.